 In row 4 corresponding to week 2017-01-21, four narratives are presented, one for each value of relaxation factor γ∈{0, 0.1, 0.2, 0.3 }.
 When γ is changed to 0.1, the description omits the state New York, whereas when it is set to 0.2, it omits both Kansas and Washington.
 Finally, when we set γ= 0.3, it omits three states from its description.
 This is precisely because, the target set is of size 10 and when we set γ= 0.3, the algorithm finds a description for a target size of size at least 7.
 This is shown in Figure 5 where the sets in the description are represented by colors.
 Oregon and Utah, are not in the target set (and are excluded in the descriptions); hence, they are colored red.
 The figure also shows that as γ is increased, the description covers fewer states.
+Therefore, a tradeoff between the accuracy and the succinctness of description in selecting the γ value.
+Generally, for large target set size |T|, the value of γ can be picked to be from set {0.2, 0.3}, whereas for small target set size |T|, the value γ can be picked from set {0, 0.1}.

-Figure 5: Effect of on the description of the set of states which high activity level in the week of 2017-01-21.
+Figure 5: Effect of γ on the description of the set of states which high activity level in the week of 2017-01-21.
 The states colored green or red had high activity level two weeks ago.
 The states colored green or blue (New York, Kansas, Washington) in (a) are the ones with high activity level in the current week.
-In (b), = 0.1, and one blue colored state is dropped.
-Panel (c) corresponds to = 0.2, and two blue colored states are dropped and the one dropped in (b) is added.
-Panel (d) corresponds to 0.3, and the remaining blue state is also dropped.
-For = 0.3, the description only involves the green and red states.
+In (b) γ= 0.1, and one blue colored state is dropped.
+Panel (c) corresponds to γ = 0.2, and two blue colored states are dropped and the one dropped in (b) is added.
+Panel (d) corresponds to γ = 0.3, and the remaining blue state is also dropped.
+For γ = 0.3, the description only involves the green and red states.

-4. Effect of negative clauses on descriptions
+5. Effect of negative clauses on descriptions

 Some of the descriptions in Table 3 exclude certain states or sets of states.
 This is the result of our target set representation as unions and differences of clauses.
 For instance, in row 5, for γ=0.3, most states which had a high activity level a week ago, except for Wyoming, are at a high activity level currently.
 In row 9, the description excludes Florida and Georgia.
 Such negative clauses make the descriptions much simpler.

-5. Generation of descriptions by ranked order
+6. Generation of descriptions by ranked order

 It is not known a priori which target sets would give interesting patterns.
 As discussed earlier, our automated procedure explores a large set of “potential” target sets corresponding to all clauses with up to k terms.
-We then consider a subset of these, which have descriptions of low cost, and rank them based on the potential interest for public health.
+We then consider a subset of these that have descriptions of low cost, and rank them based on the potential interest for public health.
 We assign a score for each type of set, and construct a ranking based on the scores.
 Sets consisting of states with high activity level are likely to be more interesting than those with moderate, low or minimal activity levels; therefore, these are assigned scores 4, 3, 2, 1 respectively (i.e., 4 for sets with